SnowyField1906/Authorized-call/README.md

 ### Dependencies

-Actually, these are just functions having a hidden argument called `auth`, it is hidden to ensure that the caller cannot pass fake values to the function.
+Actually, these are just functions having a hidden argument called `auth`, it is hidden to ensure that the caller cannot pass a fake account to the function.

 When calling an `auth` function, the Contract address is passed internally into it.